 The HUBZone office has a 35% and principal office calculator that you can use; but please make sure that before you use it, you review the HUBZone regulatory definition for the terms “principal office” and “employee.”

 Even though there is no limit to the length of time you may qualify as a HUBZone firm, your certification is not a lifetime certification.

-If you wish to retain your HUBZone certification, you must recertify every three years to SBA, indicating that the firm is still located a qualified HUBZone and is still a small business concern.
+If you wish to retain your HUBZone certification, you must recertify every three years to SBA, indicating that the firm is still in compliance with all the HUBZone requirements including: its principal office located in a qualified HUBZone; at least 35% of its employees residing in a HUBZone; and it is still a small business concern.

 Voluntary Decertifying your HUBZone Certification